wshaddix/world-ready-apps-dotnet-core-docker/Defining Use Cases.md

 If we were to define every use case right now we would quickly get bored and lose momentum so instead we are going to define the most obvious use case that we can deliver and we'll grow the system using an iterative planning, development, testing, deployment process.

-## Use Case 1: Create a Customer
+## Use Case 1: Create a Tenant
-The most straightforward thing we can do is to create a new Customer
+The most straightforward thing we can do is to create a new Tenant because it is the root object in what will become our data model.
+The Tenant is the container that will hold it's Customers and their consent details so we will create it first.